What is Azure Active Directory B2C?

 - Does my sign-in process require additional APIs to run?

 Azure AD B2C supports OpenID Connect for all customer experiences.
-In the Azure AD B2C implementation of OpenID Connect, your application initiates this user journey by issuing authentication requests to Azure AD B2C.
+In the Azure AD B2C implementation of OpenID Connect, your application starts the user journey by issuing authentication requests to Azure AD B2C.
 The result of the request is an

 id_token.
-This security token represents the customer's identity.
+This security token defines the customer's identity.

 Every application that uses Azure AD B2C must be registered in an Azure AD B2C tenant using the Azure portal.
 The registration process collects and assigns values to your application.
-These values include an application ID that uniquely identifies the application and a redirect URI that can be used to direct responses back to it.
+These values include an application ID that uniquely identifies the application.
+A redirect URI is defined that's used to direct responses back to the application.